fruktkartan/fruktkartan/README.md

 ## What is Fruktkartan?

-Fruktkartan ('the fruit map' in Swedish) is a map where we collaboratively build a database of edible fruits and berries in the wild, on common lands and in public parks.
+*Fruktkartan* (Swedish for "the fruit map") is a map where we collaboratively build a database of edible fruits and berries in the wild, on common lands and in public parks.
 Anyone can edit the map and the information is freely licensed, the information under the [Open Database License](https://opendatacommons.org/licenses/odbl/summary/)